syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/installation/offline-installer/how-to-download.md

     ![Trial Download](images/start-trial-download.PNG)

-2. To access this page, you must sign up/ log in with your Syncfusion account.
+2. To access this page, you must sign up/ log in with your Syncfusion<sup style="font-size:70%">&reg;</sup> account.

 3. Begin your trial by selecting the ASP .
 NET MVC - EJ2 product.